-125 Introduction to Computer and Data Sciences (FR) (Cross-listed with CS

-- 125) Computer Science, broadly, studies how to solve problems using computers.
+- 125 Introduction to Computer and Data Sciences (FR) (Cross-listed with CS 125) Computer Science, broadly, studies how to solve problems using computers.
 Data science is a related field that focuses on acquiring, cleaning, and exploring data, via visualization and statistical analysis, to aid decision making.
 This course introduces the fundamental skill of computer science, programming, using data science examples and applications.
+Students may not take CS 126 or CS 127 for credit after successful completion of CS/DASC 125.
+No prerequisites.
 Offered each fall. - 377 Applied Data Analysis (Cross-listed with CS 377 and PSYC 377) This course further develops the programming, mathematical, and statistical skills required for the application of data science tools to data analysis, data visualization, and decision making.
 This course includes a methodology/writing component in which students develop a draft research proposal for a capstone project.
-Prerequisites: CS/DASC 125, CS 126, or CS 127; CS/MATH 136; BIOL 209, ECON 227, MATH 141, MATH 325, PSYC 227, or SOC 227.
+Prerequisites: CS/DASC 125, CS 126, or CS 127; CS/MATH 136; BIOL 323, ECON 227, MATH 141, MATH 325, or PSYC 227.
 Offered every other year. - 395 Directed Study: Data Science Capstone Individual directed study to complete a capstone project.
 Requires an approved proposal for a substantial project that applies data science techniques to gather, clean, analyze, visualize, and make inferences with data.
 Project culminates in written and oral reports.
-Prerequisites: CS/DS/PSYC 377 and approval of the program director.
+Prerequisites: CS/DASC/PSYC 377 and approval of the program director.
 Offered as needed.